humeng24/AT-AER/README.md

-# AT-AER: Adversarial Training with Adaptive Example Reuse (submitted CAAI Transactions on Intelligence Technology)
+# AT-AER: Adversarial Training with Adaptive Example Reuse (submitted to CAAI Transactions on Intelligence Technology)